 Because the college might find it necessary to cease accepting applications for a specific semester, all applicants are encouraged to apply, or to reapply following a previous enrollment at the college, well in advance of the deadline.
-Late applicants are considered at the discretion of the Director of Admissions.
+Late applicants are considered at the discretion of the Director of Admissions and Registrar.

 Required Documents and Materials for Admission Consideration: